M-E-C-20/PB-Motors/README.md

 1. ### Change nav buttons:

    - I decided to change the way the nav buttons appear on mobile as they were taking too much of the screen and hiding site content underneath, and could have been confusing for a user to use.
-I changed the buttons to appear in two blocks of two instead of 4 full screen width buttons.
+Under advice from my mentor, there is now a navbar which is fixed to the top of the screen.

 2. ### CSS: